 Instead, Greg LeMond, just like you and me, believes in the power of a strong finish and had a plan to win.

-Greg not only overcame the 50 second difference, he went on to win that day with an 8 second lead.
+Greg not only overcame the 50-second difference, but he also went on to win that day with an 8-second lead.

 While Greg danced in victory on the Champs-Elysees, his defeated competitor who took victory for granted and kept doing what he always did that day sat and wept.